ADDICTION RECOVERY DOES NOT HAPPEN ALONE

-The LSS Foundation has committed a Challenge Grant to ignite community involvement and close the $1.7 million campaign by December 31, 2019.
+The LSS Foundation has committed a Challenge Grant to ignite community involvement and close the $1.7 million campaign.
 Gifts and pledges received now wlil count towards the Challenge.
 We invite you to join in this effort because addiction recovery does not happen alone!

 LSS is responding to the opioid crisis.
 In collaboration with Waukesha County, LSS will provide comprehensive substance use treatment at a newly renovated residential care facility at 2000 West Bluemound Road.
 LSS Aspen Center will offer a wide range of psychosocial rehabilitation and therapeutic services focused on addiction treatment for men and women.